 A group of ring-tailed lemurs, with their wonderful black & white tails, is not a sight one quickly forgets.
 They are sociable animals, living in groups of 15 to 20 individuals on average, and are very energetic - rarely still during the day.
 They are very inquisitive, as well, and examine everything they encounter during their travels (sounds about as curious as a cat).

-Being primarily vegetarians, they eat the fruit, flowers, buds and leaves of certain trees, though they also catch lizards and insects when they can, and eat 'em while sitting on their rumps with their tails vertical against their backs.
+Being primarily vegetarians, they eat the fruit, flowers, buds and leaves of certain trees.
+However, they also catch lizards and insects when they can and eat 'em while sitting on their rumps with their tails vertical against their backs.
 This little critter is also very skillful with its hands, like most monkeys.
 They are just as agile in the trees as on the ground, jumping gaps several yards wide between one branch to another while moving with such speed that it's difficult to keep pace with them in the forest undergrowth.

 As one of the most vocal primates, the ring-tailed lemur uses numerous vocalizations including group cohesion and alarm calls.
 Experiments have shown that the ring-tailed lemur, despite the lack of a large brain, can organize sequences, understand basic arithmetic operations and preferentially select tools based on functional qualities.